francWhite/reportify/README.md

     -v, --version                            Prints version information
-    -d, --date <DATE>                        Create report for a specified date, defaults to the current day -w, --week                               Create report for the current week -o, --week-offset <OFFSET>    0          Offset in weeks to determine the week used for the report -c, --copy                               Copy report in CSV format to clipboard
+    -d, --date <DATE>                        Create report for a specified date, defaults to the current day -w, --week                               Create report for the current week -o, --week-offset <OFFSET>    0          Offset in weeks to determine the week used for the creation of the report -c, --copy                               Copy report in CSV format to clipboard
 ```